tomesink/obsidian/40 Zettelkasten/+About.md

 This is my Zettelkasten folder.
-Only Permanent notes belongs here.

-Foldering must be as flat as possible.
+Only main, source and indexes